ni/measurement-plugin-python/CONTRIBUTING.md

 The .proto files are currently available in [Azure Repo](https://dev.azure.com/ni/DevCentral/_git/ASW?path=/Source/MeasurementServices/proto).
 From the Azure Repo manually copy the proto files to the `ni_measurement_service\_internal\stubs\proto` folder.

-The below commands generates the py file from all the above-listed proto files.
-Run the commands after activating the `.venv` from the project root(since the required `grpcio-tool` package is already added as a development dependency in pyproject.toml).
+The commands below generate the .py file from all the proto files listed above.
+Run the commands after activating the `.venv` from the project root.
+The required `grpcio-tool` package is already added as a development dependency in pyproject.toml.

 ```cmd
 cd <parent_path_of_repo>\ni_measurement_service\_internal\stubs